 Are you ready to build your art business?
-In this post, you will discover how to set business goals that will help you to build a strong business you will be proud of and better yet make money from.
+In this post, you will discover how to set business goals for artists so you can start building a strong art business you will be proud of and better yet make money from.

 How many of those goals are still talked about in February?